buyyakhoo/minimalism/README.md

 # minimalism website
-This will make my website more minimal
+This website contains my personal information and blogs.
+Feel free to read it.

 buyyakhoo.github.io/minimalism